blackjetrock/psion-org-datapack-tool/README.md

 ======

 The code builds and can read datapack data.
-It can also write datapack data. issues: the OLED and buttons work and there are read and write and info options that work on th eOLED.
+It can also write datapack data. issues: the OLED and buttons work and there are read and write and info options that work on the OLED.
 A lot of funtionality is over USB serial.

 1. Flash packs can't be written.